RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/CalcHEP__3__6__27_8cpp.md

           " CalcHEP error code: " + std::to_string(error) + ".
 Please check your model files.\n");
   }

-  void Assign_All_Values(const Spectrum& spec, std::vector<SpectrumParameter> params)
+  /// Takes all parameters in a model, and assigns them by
-  {
+  /// value to the appropriate CalcHEP parameter names. void Assign_All_Values(const Spectrum& spec, std::vector<SpectrumParameter> params) {
     // Iterate through the expected spectrum parameters of the model.
 Pass the value of pole masses